ErwanBarbedor/Plume_-_TextEngine/readme.md

 This is essential for improving Plume, but it currently makes it incompatible with production use, although I try to announce non-backward compatible changes one or two versions in advance.
 However, feel free to test and report any errors or suggestions!
 The documentation is already very comprehensive and is regularly updated.

 Version 1.0 should be released no later than September 2025, likely sooner.
-I will then tackle plume-document, a set of Plume macros for generating HTML/PDF documents..
+I will then tackle plume-document, a set of Plume macros for generating HTML/PDF documents.

 ## Last version : 0.8.0